City/Town: • Birmingham |

 Closure

-In June 2014, the board moved forward with the renovation and made arrangements to bus students to the recently-closed Center Street Middle School.
-Architect Nolanda Hatcher prepared bid documents and presented them in a public meeting on August 31, 2016, however, all the construction bids were significantly more than the $6.5 million budget.
+In June 2014, the board moved forward with the renovation and arranged to bus students to the recently closed Center Street Middle School.
+Architect Nolanda Hatcher prepared bid documents and presented them in a public meeting on August 31, 2016.
+However, all the construction bids were significantly more than the $6.5 million budget.
 Earlier that year, superintendent Kelly Castlin-Gacutan recommended shelving the renovation plans and putting the money into deferred maintenance system-wide.
 Many years later, the school building remains in serious disrepair with much-needed repairs that would far surpass any budget the school board could afford.

 Please contact me to discuss your work.